airwallex/airwallex-payment-android/GUIDE.md

         })
 ```

 - Customize the usage of payment detail.
-You need to pass in a `paymentIntent` object and a `paymentMethod` object.
-It will display the current payment amount has been paid, encapsulated the specific operation of payment, will return the PaymentIntent or AirwallexError through the callback method
+You need to pass in a `PaymentIntent` object and a `PaymentMethod` object.
+It will display the current payment amount has been paid, encapsulated the specific operation of payment, will return the `PaymentIntent` or `Exception` through the callback method
 ```kotlin
     airwallexStarter.presentPaymentDetailFlow(paymentIntent, paymentMethod,
         object : AirwallexStarter.PaymentIntentListener {